BrianPugh/cyclopts/docs/source/api.rst

       :type: Group
       :value: Group("Commands")

-      The default group that sub-commands are assigned to.
+      The default :class:`Group` that sub-commands are assigned to.

    .. attribute:: group_arguments
       :type: Group
       :value: Group("Arguments")

-      The default group that positional-only parameters are assigned to.
+      The default :class:`Group` that positional-only parameters are assigned to.

    .. attribute:: group_parameters
       :type: Group
       :value: Group("Parameters")

-      The default group that non-positional-only parameters are assigned to.
+      The default :class:`Group` that non-positional-only parameters are assigned to.

    .. attribute:: validator
       :type: Union[None, Callable, list[Callable]]
       :value: []

-      A function where all the converted CLI-provided variables will be keyword-unpacked, regardless of their positional/keyword-type in the command function signature.
+      A function where all the converted CLI-provided variables will be **keyword-unpacked**, regardless of their positional/keyword-type in the command function signature.
       The python variable names will be used, which may differ from their CLI names.